pierrepeterlongo/kmers_ebame-9/README.md

 ../kmtricks/bin/kmtricks aggregate --matrix kmer --format text --cpr-in --run-dir matrix_example_plugin > final_matrix_plugin.txt
 ```

-**QuestionX**: validate on the obtained `final_matrix_plugin.txt` that kmers have an abundance of at least 12 and 12 in `D1`and `D2`.
+**Question11**: validate on the obtained `final_matrix_plugin.txt` that kmers have an abundance of at least 12 and 12 in `D1`and `D2`.

-**QuestionX**: Modify the plugin (function `process_kmer`) to retain only kmers seen at least 12 times in `D1` and whose abundance is at least double in `D2`.
+**Question12**: Modify the plugin (function `process_kmer`) to retain only kmers seen at least 12 times in `D1` and whose abundance is at least double in `D2`.
 Recompile, re-test, and validate the output.

 ## 2. Testing kmindex

 Up to now, we have created matrices.
 However, they are used as indexes.
 This is where kmindex arrives.
-It can use kmtricks matrices as basis for building indexes, but it can also handle all the indexing and query pipelines.
+It can use kmtricks matrices as the basis for building indexes, but it can also handle all the indexing and query pipelines.

 ### 2.1 Install kmindex

-For this lesson we will use the conda environment
+For this lesson, we will use the conda environment

 ```bash
 cd